 Archaeologists call Pueblo Bonito a “Chacoan great house.”
 This monumental public building served surrounding communities and the region when Chaco was a major center of Puebloan culture between A.D.
 850 and 1150.
-Pueblo Bonito, Spanish words for “Beautiful town” is the largest and best-known great house in Chaco Culture National Historical Park.
+Pueblo Bonito, the Spanish word for “Beautiful town,” is the largest and best-known great house in Chaco Culture National Historical Park.

 This building embraced many roles.
 Those functions included ceremony, administration, trading, storage, hospitality, communications, astronomy, and burial of the honored dead.
 Only a small portion seems to have served as living quarters.

 More than 600 rooms towered four and five stories above the valley floor, covering 3 acres.
 The building’s unique D-shaped geometry enclosed two plazas with dozens of ceremonial kivas.
 Straight avenues linked the building with nearby and distant great houses.
 During later construction, some lower-level rooms were filled with debris to better support the weight of the upper levels.
 The builder’s use of core-and-veneer architecture and multi-story construction produced massive masonry walls as much as 3 feet (0.91 m) thick.

 Pueblo Bonito is a testament to the resilience and innovation of the Chacoan people, silently speaking volumes about a civilization that continues to mystify and inspire us.